Simple Steps On How To Get Out Of A Funk

 Want resources for getting out of a funk?

-Without doing that mental health “housekeeping,” we may start to feel fatigued, lethargic, and unmotivated.
+Without mental health “housekeeping,” we may start to feel fatigued, lethargic, and unmotivated.
 We may even lose interest in things that we used to love to do.
-It may feel like we can’t shake a lingering sense of sadness, apathy, or lack of motivation.
-There are a few reasons why we may have gotten to this state but rest assured that there are also ways to manage it positively!
+It may seem like we can’t shake a lingering sense of sadness or apathy

 Pressure-related funk

-Many of us feel so conditioned that we have to be constantly happy and progressing that on those days when we feel less than awesome, it can feel like there is something monumentally wrong with us for having an “off” day or being in a bad mood.
+Many of us are conditioned to be constantly happy and progressing.
+On days when we feel less than awesome, it can feel like there is something monumentally wrong with us for having an “off” day.

-Despite this, there are steps one can take to get out of a funk and gain momentum towards feeling better.
-For example, treatment for someone who experiences clinical depression may include cognitive behavioral therapy, interpersonal psychotherapy, or problem-solving therapy.
+Even if a funk is caused by depression, there are steps one can take to work through a rough period and start feeling better.
+Treatment for someone who experiences clinical depression may include cognitive behavioral therapy, interpersonal psychotherapy, or problem-solving therapy.

 Getting out by getting in

-One way of moving forward can be to stop fighting difficult emotions and simply let them happen.
-This is not to suggest that you allow yourself to fall into a negative thought spiral, but just acknowledge the emotions you have at the present moment and let them work themselves out without becoming frustrated further by them.
+One potential way of moving forward is to stop fighting difficult emotions and simply let them happen.
+This is not to suggest that you allow yourself to fall into a negative thought spiral, but rather to acknowledge the emotions you have at the present moment and let them work themselves out without becoming frustrated further by them.

-Allow yourself to feel sad, and then let it go.
+Allow yourself to feel sad.
 Your emotions are in a constant state of flux, and what you are feeling now will likely change with time.
 Feeling sad or disappointed is an unavoidable part of life.

-Sometimes the funk is just our mind’s way of saying, “time out.
+Sometimes a funk is just our mind’s way of saying, “Time out.
 Give me a moment.”

-This can be a chance to have a day-in.
+This situation can be a chance to have a self-care day.
 Consider closing the blinds, reading a book, binge-watching a series, breathing a bit, or just giving yourself time to be still and rest.

 Rawpixel